Nevada Negligence Laws

 Contributory Negligence: A Limit on a Plaintiff's Recovery

-Nevada law, however, employs a doctrine known as “contributory negligence.”
-This means that liability will be spread proportionately according to fault.
-However, if your negligence, as the claimant, is greater than the defendants, then you are not entitled to recover any damages.
+Nevada law, however, employs a doctrine known as “modified comparative negligence."
+This means that liability will be spread proportionately according to a fault.
+However, if your negligence, as the claimant, is greater than the defendant's, then you are not entitled to recover any damages.